 Best baby jumper for heavy babies

 This is another option that’s not a traditional jumper, but still a very fun bouncy play station.
-Not only does it fold flat for easy storage, it also offers the largest weight capacity of all the picks in our roundup — the Fast Fold & Go can accommodate children up to 35 pounds!
+It not only folds flat for easy storage, but it also offers the largest weight capacity of all the picks in our roundup.
+The Fast Fold & Go can accommodate children up to 35 pounds!

 When assembled, this freestanding play station features plenty of fun activities, like a hanging mobile with two toys and a toy bar that lights up and plays sounds to keep your little one engaged.
 The bouncy seat offers 3 different height adjustments and swivels 360 degrees.

 The fold-flat design works in tight spaces or to keep it out of sight when not in use.
 It also comes with a travel bag, making it a great portable option for when it’s time to visit the grandparents.

 Best musical jumper